ACEx86/Firefox-about-config-tweaks/README.md

 # Firefox-about:config-tweaks
-Settings to tweak in firefox.
+Settings to tweak in firefox for security, privacy.

+Tweak suggestion inside the Firefox.txt file.